 SHELBY ANDERSON drives a Maui 4 motorhome to Durban and finds courage en route

-I’ll never forget the first night our family of four went camping.
-A Mozambique monsoon blew, our hired caravan nearly capsized, and our tent got stuck in a tree.
-I’ve wanted to own a proper camper ever since, so you can imagine my excitement when MAUI Motorhomes lent me one of theirs.
+The first night our family of four went camping, a Mozambique monsoon blew, our hired caravan nearly capsized, and our tent got stuck in a tree.
+I’ve wanted to own a proper camper ever since, so imagine my excitement when MAUI Motorhomes lent me one.

 When I collected the Mercedes diesel 2.5l 4 sleeper single chassis from the Kempton Park depot, Thulani showed me everything from how to start the vehicle to where to check the batteries.
 With the air-con on the roof, I had to reverse extra carefully to ensure low hanging trees didn’t scrape the top of the vehicle but road handling was smooth and easy.